davidthings/hdelk/docs/top.md

 }
 ```

 This snippet is from the ElkJS home page, illustrating how it can be a little long winded.
-Ports are not even presented there.
-They are another large structure.
+Ports are not even presented in this snippet - they are another large structure.

 To get around the lengthy input files, HDElk provides a simple preprocessor that takes a simplified form of diagram description and outputs what is required for ElkJS to run.